-The acoustical calculations in ODEON is divided into two parts: early and late.
-And scattering is dealt with two different ways in the two parts.
+The acoustical calculations in ODEON are divided into two parts: early and late.
+Scattering is dealt with two different ways in the two parts.
 Besides this, scattering is both surface size dependent and frequency dependent, and ODEON takes this into account.